wakandi/java_sdk/README.md

 		List<Wallet> walletListResponse = walletService.getAll(limit, offset);
 ```

--   Search: This function is used to search the information of a particular wallet by using there walletname or email or phone number and countryCode.
-Here first parameter is search field which can be walletname or email or phone number and second parameter is countryCode, if search by phone then countryCode need to be pass and if search using walletname or email then pass second parameter as null.
-This Admin access key need to be used here for getting the wallet of a user.
+-   Search: This function is used to search a wallet.
+User can search wallet using wallet address, phone number and email.
+Admin access key is required for searching the wallet in directory service.

 ```
         String walletName = “abc@wallxxxxx”;